 1. Too many prompts!

-In this case, there are so many prompts of depth, that students will rush through to complete it all, leading to, ironically, shallow thinking.
+In this case, there are so many prompts of depth, that students will rush through to complete it all, leading to (ironically!) shallow thinking.
+This worksheet becomes a checklist rather than a tool for deep-thinking.
+After all, how can a kid possibly go deep with nine different tools at once?

 2. No directions!

-In this worksheet, there’s just a prompt sitting there by itself.
+In this worksheet, there’s just a prompt sitting there by itself: “rules”.
 What are students supposed to do with the prompts?
-If you don’t make this clear, they’re just going to list three rules, three details, three patterns – and that’s not very deep thinking.
+How should they be thinking about “rules”?
+If you don’t make this clear, many students will default to the lowest level of thinking.
+They’ll just list three rules, three details, three patterns, and so on.
+Listing three rules is not very deep thinking.

 How To Do It better

 - Pick the perfect prompts for the task.
 Sometimes it might be two or three, but never nine or ten!
-If I’m studying Rosa Parks, I’m picking ethics, rules, and multiple perspectives.
-Sure, I could use all the prompts, but these three set the stage for a specific task.
-You might pick three different prompts to focus on.
+If I’m studying Rosa Parks, I’ll probably pick ethics, rules, and multiple perspectives.
+Sure, I could use all the prompts (they all “work”), but these three set the stage for a specific task I have in mind.
+You might pick three different prompts to focus on – but do pick that focus with purpose.

 - Think about your learning goal.
 Is it for students to fill in a worksheet?
-If not, consider how to set the stage for slow, deep learning.
+That’s neither deep nor complex.
+Instead, consider how to set the stage for slow, deep learning, using the prompts as a tool to get there.